 - 1. For initial placement in the Honors in English program, students must meet criteria that include ACT or SAT scores and high school transcript.
 The English Department determines final placement.
-To receive an honors distinction in English, students so chosen must take ENGL 1023H, ENGL 2011H, and an additional 3 semester hours of a 3000 or 4000 level English course of their choice and receive a cumulative average of 3.0 or higher for all three courses (or their equivalent). - 2.
-Students with Advanced Placement credit may take the sequence with ENGL 2011H and one more English course at the 3000 or 4000 level.
+To receive an honors distinction in English, students so chosen must take ENGL 1023H and an additional 6 semester hours with any two English courses of their choice at the 2000, 3000, or 4000 levels, and receive a cumulative average of 3.0 or higher for all three courses (or their equivalent). - 2.
+Students with Advanced Placement credit may take two more English courses at the 2000, 3000, or 4000 level.
 A cumulative average of 3.0 or higher in these two courses will earn them Honors in English. - 3.
 A student who earns an "A" in ENGL 1010 may also qualify for the honors sequence.
-A student with credit in other than AP programs should consult the English department head for honors consideration. - 4.
-Students need not be placed in the Freshman English Honors Sequence outlined above to qualify for "Honors in English."
+A student with credit in programs other than AP should consult the English department head for honors consideration. - 4.
+Students need not be placed in the Freshman English Honors Sequence outlined above to qualify for Honors in English.
 Students majoring or minoring in English may also earn the honors distinction by completing their courses of study with a 3.5 cumulative average in English.
 At least eighteen semester hours of English must be earned at Xavier.